 Our Analysis and Test Results

 Almost everybody remembers having a lunch box at some point in their life.
 The Coleman 16 is reminiscent of that.
 Simple, no frills, no extraordinary claims, just a simple cooler made for simple uses.
-With the Coleman 16 Can, what you see is what you get.
+With this cooler, what you see is what you get.

 Ease of Use

-The Coleman delivered when it came to ease of use — it did exactly what it was designed to do.
-It carried well over the shoulder, the front pocket was big enough for silverware and a bottle opener, and the large zippered top gave testers plenty of space to work with.
-For an easy afternoon out, or simply to carry your lunch and a 6-pack, this little package worked great.
-The plastic insert makes washing easy, providing the cooler has been upright, and no residue has made it underneath the insert, but it did raise durability questions.
-There were also some additional features that puzzled testers.
-There are several mesh pockets, one on each side and one under the lid, which weren't big enough for much more than wrappers.
+There are also some additional features that puzzled testers.
+There are several mesh pockets, one on each side and one under the lid, which aren't big enough for much more than wrappers.
 There are also some bungees on the top of the lid that don't seem to have much more than an aesthetic purpose.
-These features didn't make anything easier or harder to use, but they didn't really add much.
+These features don't make anything easier or harder to use, but they don't add much.

-Regarding durability, the Coleman 16-Can is another "you get what you pay for" situation.
+Regarding durability, the Coleman is another "you get what you pay for" situation.
 It has a light nylon canvas exterior and a plastic liner.
-It seemed to be only a matter of time before the liner broke or a tear in the lining would develop.
-While it should be understood that this cooler isn't made for hard use, it would be nice to have a little more confidence in its construction.
+It seems to be only a matter of time before the liner breaks or a tear in the canvas would develop.
+While it should be understood that this cooler isn't for hard use, it would be nice to have a little more confidence in its construction.